 The Alfa Romeo Owners Club (Vic) run a course and various commercial operators, including Jim Murcott, John Bowe or Driver Dynamics.
 Refer to their respective web sites for more information, or give me a call at MrBrakes.

 A defensive driving course should be mandatory for all drivers, young and old, male and female so that we can all learn to apply the same principles mentioned above, and learn to “minimise the risks”.

 All driving is dangerous.
-In fact there are very few people killed in rallying, people do run off the road and damage cars and those people often have not taken the time to provide themselves with the proper training.
+In fact, there are very few people killed in rallying, people do run off the road and damaged cars and those people often have not taken the time to provide themselves with the proper training.